 Customer service for people with disabilities

 Microsoft wants to provide the best possible experience for all our customers, including people with disabilities.
-If you need help, contact our Accessibility Support team, who are trained to help people with disabilities by telephone or email.
+If you need help, contact the Disability Answer Desk.

 The Disability Answer Desk is worldwide.
 Our support team is trained to help people with disabilities via chat or telephone in these countries: the United States, the United Kingdom, South Africa, Ireland, Australia, and New Zealand.
 In addition, you can get support via telephone in Hong Kong, the Phillippines, Singapore, Malaysia, and India.

 Direct Telephone (including TTY support): 1-800-936-5900